 Dynamics can be edited just like other text objects.

 They have playback effect depending on each instrument's Sound setting selected in the Mixer, see MuseScore 3 features not implemented in MuseScore 4: Velocity controls.

 To apply a dynamic to the score, use one of the following methods:

-If the dynamic you want is not available in the palette, you can customize an existing one in the score.
-Since a dynamic is a form of text, you can edit it as such.
+If the dynamic you want is not available in the palette, like poco f, you can do one of the following:

 |Dynamic||Windows & Linux Shortcut||Mac Shortcut|

 Select a dynamic marking and open the Properties panel to adjust its properties individually.
 To edit default dynamics styles in the score, see Dynamics style (below).

 The default positioning of all dynamics in the score can be adjusted from Format→Style…→Dynamics.